Suggestions

 Whitman is District Attorney of New York and helps to negotiate Coalhouse's evacuation of Morgan's property.

-Washington is a well-educated and famous orator and black civil rights leader.
-He believes friendship and cooperation between whites and blacks is essential to the success of blacks in America.
+Washington is a well-educated and famous orator and Black civil rights leader.
+He believes friendship and cooperation is essential to the success of Black people in America.